dwdwjtwcz/database_project/README.md

         DECLARE @ReservedAttractionSpots INT;
         SELECT @ReservedAttractionSpots = ISNULL(SUM(AttendeesNumber), 0)
         FROM ReservationDetails
-        WHERE AttractionID = @AttractionID;
+        WHERE AttractionID = @AttractionID and ReservationID not in (select ReservationID from Reservations where IsActive=0);

         -- Sprawdzenie, czy liczba miejsc jest git
         IF (@AllSpots - @ReservedAttractionSpots) < @AttendeesNumber
-            THROW 50004, 'Not enough free spots for this attraction to book.', 1;
+            THROW 50007, 'Not enough free spots for this attraction to book.', 1;

         -- Pobranie ceny atrakcji
         DECLARE @AttractionPrice DECIMAL(19, 2);